CocoaPods/blog.cocoapods.org/_drafts/Pod-Authors-Guide-to-CocoaPods-Frameworks.markdown

 * With **(Cocoa Touch) Frameworks**: they allow in addition quick access to versioning values defined in their Info.plist by on-the-fly generated C code.
 Therefore they have to define an interface to make them accessible.
 These are the constant declarations found in the Xcode template prefixed by `FOUNDATION_EXPORT`.
 * With **Clang modules**: they are used to define the public interface of a module.
-* With **Swift**: they are like Clang Modules, but also the bridging header which imports all what is needed from the (Objective-)C world.
+* With **Swift**: they are the bridging header for the framework module, which essentially means that all Objective-C code you're interfacing from Swift within your framework has to be part of it's public API.

 ### Current Situation with existing Podspecs